streamnative/function-mesh/docs/design/package-service-download-design.md

 ### Env Isolation

-To avoid conflicts when both runtime and package env refs are present in the same container, `packageService` envs use prefixed env names:
+To avoid conflicts when both runtime and package env refs are present in the same container, `pulsarPackageService` envs use prefixed env names:

 - Prefix: `PACKAGE_`
 - Examples: `PACKAGE_webServiceURL`, `PACKAGE_clientAuthenticationParameters`